 Price: One license for Thrive Architect costs $67 and five licenses cost $97.
 You can also pay $19/month for 25 licenses to the plugin, plus access to all other Thrive Themes plugins.

-You might find WP Page Builder to be the best WordPress page builder for developers.
-This free option streamlines the page creation process with a fully visual editor.
+WP Page Builder is perhaps the best WordPress page builder for developers.
+This free option streamlines the page building process with a fully visual editor.

 - Drag and drop live page building system